scriptrdotio/howto/acl/protect_data.md

 - The first filter to your data is the permissions you set on your APIs that receive client requests.
 You can read more about [how to restrict access on your APIs](./restrict_access_to_api.md) if needed
 - The second filter is to create a [document schema](../data/create_schema.md), in which you map read/write permissions on document fields, to devices, users, groups or roles
 - However, once a request has passed the first filter and successfully triggered an API, **the script executes by default with the account owner credentials** therefore, your code can access any document, despite the schema
-- Since this might not be what you want, **you can enforce accessing documents using the credentials of the device/user that triggered the request**
+- If this is not what you want, **you can enforce accessing documents using the credentials of the device/user that triggered the request**

 ## How do I access data using the request initiator credentials?